Artificial turf–cancer hypothesis: Testimonies

 Nigel Maguire, formerly a chief executive for the National Health Service in Cumbria, claims that his son, a goalkeeper, could have developed Hodgkin's lymphoma by playing on an artificial surface.
 He has called for a ban on the surfaces, saying "It is obscene so little research has been done."

 In 2014, Amy Griffin, soccer coach at the University of Washington, surveyed American players of the sport who had developed cancer.
 Of 38 players, 34 were goalkeepers, a position in which diving to the surface makes accidental ingestion or blood contact with crumb rubber more likely, Griffin has asserted.
 Lymphoma and leukemia, cancers of the blood, predominated.

 Sports organizations

 FIFA, the world governing body of association football (soccer), has stated that the evidence weighs in favour of artificial pitches being safe.
 The Football Association of England stated in February 2016 that they were observing reports and conducting their own research on the issue.

+Environmental impact and sustainability

+Research and modern testing have revealed the underlying truths that artificial turf poses to our environment and planet.
+Not only does it pose potential human health concerns, but it also poses concerns to our own planet's sustainability and longevity.
+A 2025 Sustainability Scholars report that was prepared for the City of Vancouver has helped bring awareness of this modern-day problem.
+Studies have suggested that the implementation of artificial turf kills not only the grass that it is replacing but also the organisms that live within the soil.
+These organisms, such as worms, bacteria, insects, and nutrients, contribute heavily to soil health and sustainability.
+On a mechanical level, it disrupts the ecosystems within the soil that are vital to Earth.

+Artificial turf has also been linked to decreases in biodiversity within the environments they are being installed.
+Physically replacing natural grass with artificial turf contributes to habitat fragmentation and reduced ecological connectivity.
+Artificial turf also releases microplastics and tire-derived particles to waterways and sources of irrigation.
+These harmful contaminants can enter the surrounding soils and waterways, raising concerns about water quality for both animals and humans.

+Studies have shown that artificial turf amplifies the "heat island" effect that is already present due to other problems within the modern topic of sustainability.
+Research has shown that artificial turf can reach significantly higher temperatures in comparison to natural grass.
+Artificial turf can also retain heat, which is known as the "heat island" effect.
+Since turf has no natural processes to stop this modern problem, it continues to contribute to the rising temperatures and climate change we are currently witnessing.